-Is the bird injured?
-Find out what to do with an injured wild animal.
+If a bird is injured, see what to do with an injured wild animal.

 If a fledgling is in immediate danger, place it in a sheltered spot a short distance away.

-If, after monitoring, you think a fledgling is genuinely orphaned, take it to your nearest wildlife rehabilitator (see capture and boxing advice below).
+If, after monitoring, you think a fledgling is genuinely orphaned, take it to your nearest wildlife rehabilitator.

-It's often faster to take an animal to a wildlife rehabilitator yourself, as your nearest RSPCA officer may be out of the area attending other calls.
-If you are unable to transport the bird, call 0300 1234 999.
+It's often faster to take an animal to a wildlife rehabilitator yourself, as our officers may be out of the area attending other calls.
+If you're unable to transport the baby bird, contact us.

 If you've accidentally dislodged a nest, and for other useful information, see Living with nesting birds (PDF 604KB)

 Sign up to receive our emails today.
 Get more pet care advice, hints and tips on helping wildlife, our latest news, rehoming success stories and more directly to your inbox.

 Embed baby birds out of the nest on your site!

 <div style="text-align: center; width: 100%;"><a href="http://bit.ly/1iZZw4M"><img src="http://bit.ly/1qP4KWv" alt="RSPCA baby bird out of the nest" width="75%" /></a></div>